awhitney42/YumYumDonut/README.md

 You are a panda with a hankering for a scrumptious donut.
 When you try to take a bite, you are surprised to see the donut running away!
 It is so tasty, you must pursue it and take as many yummy bites as possible.

-Use the joystick (in port 2) to move the panda in pursuit of the donut.
+Use the joystick to move the panda in pursuit of the donut.
 Each successful bite increases your experience of Yum!

 ### BASIC Source Code Explanation

-The BASIC 10Liner Contest creates the extreme challenge of creating an entire video game in 10 lines of BASIC code.
+The BASIC 10Liner Contest is an extreme challenge of creating an entire video game in 10 lines of BASIC code.
 Each logical line has a max of 80 characters allowed.
 Loading of data or program parts from mass storage is not allowed.
-The 10 lines cannot contain any machine code—it must simply use the factory built-in BASIC for an 8-bit machine, in this case BASIC 2 on the Commodore 64.
+The 10 lines cannot contain any machine code—it must simply use the factory built-in BASIC for an 8-bit machine, in this case BASIC V2 on the Commodore 64.

 Below is the entire 10-line BASIC program listing for Yum Yum Donut.
 In order to create a game in 10 lines, multiple BASIC statements are included on each line, separated by the : character.